myriadrf/LimeSDR_GW/docs/docs/ssdr_rev2/build_gw.rst

 Flashing Instructions
 ---------------------

-- **User Bitstream Only:**
+- **User bitstream only:**

   .. code:: bash

      python3 -m boards.targets.ssdr --flash

-- **Golden Bitstream Only:**
+- **Golden bitstream only:**

   .. code:: bash

      python3 -m boards.targets.ssdr --flash --gold

 .. note::

-  - Both User and Gold bitstreams must be programmed when programming an empty flash otherwise the FPGA will not boot.
+   - When programming an empty SPI flash device, both the golden and user bitstreams must be written; otherwise, the FPGA will not boot.
-  - Once Gold bitstream is programmed into FLASH memory then just User bitstream can be upadated if needed.
+   - After the golden bitstream has been programmed, the user bitstream can be updated independently.
-  - User/Gold Bitstreams has to be present/generated first before flashing.
+   - The required bitstream must be generated before flashing.